Limited partnership: Background of limited liability

 Like shareholders in a corporation, limited partners have limited liability.
-This means that the limited partners have no management authority, and (unless they obligate themselves by a separate contract such as a guarantee) are not liable for the debts of the partnership.
+That means that the limited partners have no management authority and, unless they obligate themselves by a separate contract such as a guarantee, are not liable for the debts of the partnership.
 The limited partnership provides the limited partners a return on their investment (similar to a dividend), the nature and extent of which is usually defined in the partnership agreement.
-General Partners thus bear more economic risk than do limited partners, and in cases of financial loss, the GPs will be the ones which are personally liable.
+General Partners thus bear more economic risk than do limited partners, and in cases of financial loss, the GPs are personally liable.

 Limited partners are subject to the same alter-ego piercing theories as corporate shareholders.
 However, it is more difficult to pierce the limited partnership veil because limited partnerships do not have many formalities to maintain.
 So long as the partnership and the members do not co-mingle funds, it would be difficult to pierce the veil.
 In some jurisdictions (for instance in the UK), the limited liability of the limited partners is contingent on their not participating in management.

 Partnership interests (including the interests of limited partners) are afforded a significant level of protection through the charging order mechanism.
 The charging order limits the creditor of a debtor-partner or a debtor-member to the debtor's share of distributions, without conferring on the creditor any voting or management rights.

 When the partnership is being constituted, or the composition of the firm is changing, limited partnerships are generally required to file documents with the relevant state registration office.
 Limited partners must explicitly disclose their status when dealing with other parties, so that such parties are on notice that the individual negotiating with them carries limited liability.
 It is customary that the documentation and electronic materials issued to the public by the firm will carry a clear statement identifying the legal nature of the firm and listing the partners separately as general and limited.
 Hence, unlike the GPs, the limited partners do not have inherent agency authority to bind the firm unless they are subsequently held out as agents (and so create an agency by estoppel); or acts of ratification by the firm create ostensible authority.